benjivm/json-ee/README.md

-This is a modified version of [this plugin].
+This is a modified version of [this plugin](https://github.com/rsanchez/json).
 It has support for grids and the latest version of ExpressionEngine.

 ## Installation